 Hoi An Fish Market is where most of those delicious fishy things that end up on your dinner plate are bought and sold.
 It is about 3km west of the Old Town, on the banks of the Thu Bon River and at the beginning of a friendly village called Thanh Ha – known locally as the “Pottery Village”.
 As most fishing is done overnight, the market is in full swing at 5am and starts to get quiet and run out of some items by 7am.
 However, it is well-worth setting your alarm for the vibrant spectacle the Fish Market offers.
 There’s also a small covered market adjacent with general produce.

 For those wishing to take home a piece of Hoi An’s lanterned charm, the Hoi An Night Market on An Hoi Islet (across the river from Hoi An Old Town) provides a large array of inexpensive souvenirs and snacks from which to choose.
 Though largely similar to countless souvenir markets found across Vietnam, Hoi An’s signature lanterns light up the booths lining the entrance to the market, providing a beautiful warm glow.

-Some vibrant night spots like Belleville Restaurant & Lounge and Mango Mango are conveniently nearby for dinner, cocktails and live music.
+Some vibrant night spots like Mango Mango and Ms Vy’s Market Restaurant are conveniently nearby for dinner and cocktails.
 As the name suggests, unlike other Hoi An markets, the Night Market is best visited at – you guessed it – night-time, when the full beauty of the lanterns can be appreciated in the darkness.

 Noi Rang Market